StarKat7/project-2-shiny-journal/README.md

 * Node JS
 * MongoDB
 * Express
+* JavaScript
+* CSS

 ## Getting Started
 To start tracking your shiny hunts, login with Google and select the Currently Hunting link.
+From there, add the shiny Pokemon's name, location, and hunting method and hit the Add Pokemon button to get started!
+You can track successful shiny hunts on the Successes list.

 ## Next Steps
+* Add ability to add image of shiny Pokemon
+* Add notes to Pokemon
+* Add PokeAPI functionality

 ## Thanks